Be Part of the Healthcare Solution: Switch to a Career in Integrative Healthcare

 Enjoy having a variety of possibilities

-On the other hand, if you’re not interested in the responsibilities that come with running your own practice, you have plenty of other possibilities, more than ever in fact.
+Some are not interested in the responsibilities that come with running a practice.
+Fortunately, you have plenty of other possibilities, more than ever in fact.

 Today, more and more chiropractors, acupuncturists, and massage therapists are joining hospitals, multidisciplinary clinics, or other small, private practices.